MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [x] MLGICs often have simpler payout formulas; PPNs can be more complex.
 - [ ] Both are exclusively sold via traditional brokerage accounts.

-> **Explanation:** MLGICs are technically deposits, often eligible for CDIC coverage and simpler in structure compared to PPNs, which may rely on the issuer’s credit rating and can be more complex.
+> **Explanation:**( MLGICs are technically deposits, often eligible for CDIC coverage and simpler in structure compared to PPNs, which may rely on the issuer’s credit rating and can be more complex.)

----

 ### In a point-to-point calculation for an MLGIC, the return is most often based on: